khalidHsoliman/Crafting-Quality-Code/README.md

 # Crafting-Quality-Code
-This is my walkthrough in Crafting Quality Code course in Coursera
+This is my walkthrough in Crafting Quality Code course on Coursera

 This repo will contain my exercies and assignments using Python 3